david-hooper/async-animal-challenge/README.md

 Fix the broken async calls so animals load in the right order and so the page does not take more than 3 seconds to load.

-DO NOT MODIFY THE BACKEND.
+DO NOT MODIFY backend.js

+You can lanch frontend using live server for auto refreshes without having to restart node server.